John Muller: New York City

 His big break and return to his hometown in the number-one New York City market came when he got a call from WNBC-TV.
 Here Muller reported for the number-one-rated Today in New York show.
 He also filled-in on the weekend anchor desk and anchored WNBC's initial coverage of the death of Princess Diana.

 His biggest impact on New York television came when he was chosen to anchor and host a brand-new entry in the local morning news race.
 The WB11 Morning News debuted in June 2000.
 From the outset the show made people take notice.
 With its no-holds-barred, fast-paced and innovative mix of hard news and fun, Muller found himself wearing many different hats and ultimately accepting an Emmy Award for Best Morning News Show.
 He also served as sports anchor for the broadcast as well as the anchor/reporter/producer of daily business news segments branded "It's Your Money".
 Muller went national landing at ABC News in 2011.
 He was an anchor and correspondent, based at ABC's world headquarters in New York City.
 He was seen across all ABC platforms as an anchor and correspondent covering stories of national and international interest.
-In 2014, Muller returned to WPIX to anchor weeknights at 5 and 10 p.m., alongside Tamsen Fadal.
+In 2014, Muller returned to WPIX to anchor weeknights at 5 and 10 p.m., alongside Tamsen Fadal, and Muller also serves as a fill-in and substitute weeknight and weekend anchor.